johnkharvey/7800_impossible_mission/html/puzzles.md

 :-----------------------------:|:-------------------------------:|:-----------------------------:|:-------------------------------:
 ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_01.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_02.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_03.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_27.png)

 On the Atari 7800 version of Impossible Mission, puzzle pieces only come in 3 colors: Red, Yellow, and Green.
 In other versions of the game, the color of the puzzle piece is supposed to indicate what color room the puzzle piece was found in.
-However, in the Atari 7800 version, the same room will yield any color of piece; it is all random and not tied ot the room colors.
+However, in the Atari 7800 version, the same room will yield any color of piece; it is all random and not tied to the room colors.

 So, how to we get from Puzzle Pieces to finished Punchcards?
+Molds!

 ### Molds